kartoza/parcel_plugin/README.md

 ## Dependencies

 This plugin depends on a PostGIS database with a predefined schema including tables, materialised views and triggers.
 This schema will be created on initial setup when first running the plugin.

+## Sample Data

+A sql script is provided which populates all the mandatory tables required by the plugin.
+In order to use the sample data create the database with a CRS: `26332`.
+A sample survey is provided as a guideline on how to capture records.

 # User manual